 Even small children know trees are living beings, says Peter Wohlleben, despite the fact you can burn them up in a cozy log fire.
 An amiable forester and the author of The Hidden Life of Trees, a bestseller in his native Germany—a country where forests are sunk deeply into the cultural DNA (think Grimms’ fairy tales)—Wohlleben is not morally troubled by the consumption of trees.
 Or of animals, for that matter, as long as they are all treated with respect, in a way “appropriate to their species,” including allowing some “to grow old with dignity and die a natural death.
 I’ve tried to show how animal- and even human-like trees are, to feel them empathetically.”

-That’s why the trees in Wohlleben’s book, now released in English, are anthropomorphized to a degree that infuriates scientists and delights hundreds of thousands of readers.
+That’s why the trees in Wohlleben’s book, released in English in 2016, are anthropomorphized to a degree that infuriates scientists and delights hundreds of thousands of readers.
 “I am a human being, I use human language.
 Scientific language is full of insight and fascinating facts, but take the emotion out of your speech and the people you are talking to don’t feel what you are saying,” Wohlleben says in an interview.
 Thus his trees are both individuals and social beings: they nurse sick neighbours, lavish love and attention on their children, and even at times take care of their dead—keeping stumps alive through a sugar solution delivered from their roots to the stumps.
 The trees “talk” to each other, warning about pests and changes in the weather; they learn from experience and feel pain when injured.
 Deadwood they are not.

 The effect on readers is utterly charming, but what keeps the experts grumbling well short of denunciation is that Wohlleben also has the science down.
 For a quarter-century, research, much of it conducted in Canada’s West Coast rainforests—Suzanne Simard, a forest ecology professor at UBC, is quoted often and supplies an afterward to Hidden Life—has revealed the existence of the electrically alive fungal-root network now known as the Wood Wide Web.
 In British Columbia, where Simard has traced that web across species boundaries, birches and Douglas firs supply each other with carbon and nutrients, while taking seasonal turns as the dominant partner in the exchange.
 Tree “communication”—Simard writes as a professional—is now an established fact.